rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

-> Since an elastic IP address is being used, you might need to delete the entry in the `~/.ssh/known_hosts` file associated with the elastic IP address if this is not the first time you have performedthe plays in the playbook.
+> Since an elastic IP address is being used, you might need to delete the entry in the `~/.ssh/known_hosts` file associated with the elastic IP address if this is not the first time you have performed the plays in the playbook.

 #### 5. Build and deploy